social-protocols/social-protocols.github.io/content/research-notes/2024-03-01-support-formula.md

 Suppose we have an estimate of the effect of note B on post A, and the effect of subnote C on note B. Should we be able to predict the effect of subnote C on post A.

 To estimate the informed probability for A, we want to know the effect of all information -- both the note and the subnote.
-Since considering the subnote implies considering the note, what we are really interested in is $P(A \vert considered C)$.
+Since considering the subnote implies considering the note, what we are really interested in is $P(A \vert considered~C)$.

-We can estimate this the same way we estimate $P(A \vert considered B)$, by looking at the informed and uninformed tallies of $B$ or $C$ with respect to A.
+We can estimate this the same way we estimate $P(A \vert considered~B)$, by looking at the informed and uninformed tallies of $B$ or $C$ with respect to A.

-However, there are a couple of reasons we would like to estimate $P(A \vert considered C)$ without looking at the tallies for A and C.
+However, there are a couple of reasons we would like to estimate $P(A \vert considered~C)$ without looking at the tallies for A and C.

 1. One is that B might be a reused post, and we would like to automatically apply the arguments for/against B to discussion about A, even for users that are not involved in the discussion about A.

 2. The other is that we can perhaps simplify the algorithm and the number of tallies we need to keep track of.

-So to summarize the problem, we want to calculate $P(A \vert considered C)$ given the tallies(A,B) and tallies(B,C).
+So to summarize the problem, we want to calculate $P(A \vert considered~C)$ given the tallies for (A,B) and the tallies for (B,C).

 ## Scenario 1